Uterine Fibroids Treatment Missouri

 - Constipation and an enlarged abdomen

-- Pressure on the bladder from fibroids causing an increase in urinary frequency
+- Pressure on the bladder from uterine fibroids causing an increase in frequent urination

 - Feelings of pain during intercourse